 Cassandra received her BA at University of California, Irvine and began working in the ABA field as a 1:1 therapist upon graduation in 2010.
 This inspired her to obtain a Master of Arts in Teaching with a specialization in Applied Behavior Analysis from National University in 2012.
 She became a Board Certified Behavior Analyst (BCBA) in February, 2014.
 Cassandra has over seven years of experience providing ABA services to children ages 0 to 18 and over five years of supervision experience.
 She has worked in a variety of settings including home, school, and community environments and has extensive experience training parents, teachers, and staff as well as managing a variety of ABA programs.
 Cassandra is also experienced in conducting functional behavior assessments, developing behavior intervention plans, and implementing methods such as Discrete Trial Training, Functional Communication Training, Pivotal Response Training, among other evidence-based teaching practices.

 Amanda received her Master’s degree in Community Counseling from Troy State University.
-After 5 years working in various counseling capacities, including working with children with autism, Amanda found ABA and knew that it was the proper field for her when she obtained her Registered Behavior Technician certification in December, 2015.
-Amanda recently completed her coursework (Florida Institute of Technology) and supervised fieldwork requirements for her BCBA certification and will be sitting for her exam in the coming months.
+After 5 years working in various counseling capacities including working with children with autism, Amanda began her journey with Applied Behavior Analysis (ABA) and worked as a Registered Behavior Technician for two years while completing her ABA coursework (Florida Institute of Technology) and field experience.
+Amanda became a Board Certified Behavior Analyst (BCBA) in August, 2017.

 Sharon Magpantay, BA, RBT